Wildfire Resilience Program

 - leverage resources through coordination across jurisdictions

-The Coastal Conservancy has received funding for its Wildfire Resilience Program from a block grant from the Department of Conservation’s Regional Fire and Forest Health Capacity program, the California Climate Initiative Program (also known as Cap and Trade), Proposition 68, and Proposition 84.
+The Coastal Conservancy has received funding for its Wildfire Resilience Program from the General Fund, a block grant from the Department of Conservation’s Regional Fire and Forest Health Capacity program, the California Climate Initiative Program (also known as Cap and Trade), Proposition 68, and Proposition 84.

 Grant pre-applications are being accepted through the rolling pre-application process described here.
 A webinar on the grant program was held in December 2021 – a recording can be found here.